safespring/web/content/blogg/2025/2025-04-validating-talos-linux-install.md

 ## Building a Container Image

-As we want to test the cluster installation we would need to run in a container the cli tools required to validate the cluster installation.
+As we want to test the cluster installation, we would need to run in a container the command line tools required to validate the cluster installation.
 For this purpose we prepared the `Dockerfile-talos` below that we need to build and push to a registry.

 Thus create a file named `Dockerfile-talos` with the contents: